 - The informal exchange of sex for favours, money, drugs, accommodation or other commodities;

-- More 'formal' forms of sexual exploitation;
+- More 'formal' forms of sexual exploitation; Organised abuse;

 Sexual exploitation occurs in a social context of abuse towards women.
-However, it not just girls and young women who are sexually exploited; boys and young men may be victims too.
+However, it is not just girls and young women who are sexually exploited; boys and young men may be victims too.
 Abusers and coercers - who are predominantly, but not always, men - often physically, sexually and emotionally abuse children and young people and in some situations, may effectively imprison them.

 Children and young people make constrained choices against a background of social, economic and emotional vulnerability; it is not a 'free choice'.
 Because of either their age or their needs, they are unable to give truly informed consent to this activity.